truell20/awesome-programming-competitions/README.md

 ## Data Science

-These competitions are strictly for data science.
+These competitions are strictly for data science and machine learning.

 * [Kaggle](https://www.kaggle.com/) - A platform for data science competitions